sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 , and
 [coinmonks](https://medium.com/coinmonks/token-bonding-curves-explained-7a9332198e0e).

-Bonding curves were first proposed by XX in what he coined "[curation markets](https://medium.com/@simondlr/introducing-curation-markets-trade-popularity-of-memes-information-with-code-70bf6fed9881)", where tokens should operate under certain rules:
+Bonding curves were first proposed by (Simon de la Rouviere)[https://blog.simondlr.com/] in what he coined "[curation markets](https://medium.com/@simondlr/introducing-curation-markets-trade-popularity-of-memes-information-with-code-70bf6fed9881)", where tokens should operate under certain rules:
 * A token can be minted at any time (continuous) according to a price